Scroll to the main content

 Wind speed

-The Liszt House Raiding is closed for renovation from 23 October 2023!
+The Liszt House Raiding is closed for renovations starting October 23, 2023!
 Expected reopening in spring 2025.

-The permanent exhibition "Franz Liszt - child prodigy Abbé" can be viewed from March to November.
-The exact opening times can be found on the website www.liszt-haus.at!
+The permanent exhibition "Franz Liszt – Child Prodigy Superstar Abbé" can be visited from March to November.
+Please check the website www.liszt-haus.at for exact opening hours!

 Tickets, tours & information at: